Usually, bacteria are the cause of cystitis.

 Medications are needed to treat the infection and often the symptoms.

 (See also Overview of Urinary Tract Infections [UTIs] Overview of Urinary Tract Infections (UTIs) In healthy people, urine in the bladder is sterile—no bacteria or other infectious organisms are present.
 The tube that carries urine from the bladder out of the body (urethra) contains no bacteria... read more .)

 Causes of bladder infection in women

 Cystitis is common among women, particularly during the reproductive years.
 Some women have recurring episodes of cystitis.
-There are a number of reasons why women are susceptible, including the short length of the urethra and the closeness of the urethra to the vagina and anus, where bacteria are commonly found.
-Sexual intercourse can contribute, too, because the motion can cause a tendency for bacteria to reach the urethra, from which they ascend to the bladder.
+There are a number of reasons why women are susceptible, including the short length of the urethra and the closeness of the opening of the urethra to the vagina and anus, where bacteria are commonly found.
+Sexual intercourse can contribute, too, because the motion can cause bacteria to reach the opening of the urethra, from which they ascend to the bladder.
 Pregnant women are especially likely to develop cystitis because the pregnancy itself can interfere with emptying of the bladder.

 Use of a diaphragm Diaphragm Barrier contraceptives physically block the sperm’s access to a woman’s uterus.
 They include condoms, diaphragms, cervical caps, contraceptive gels, contraceptive sponges, and spermicides (foams... read more for contraception increases the risk of developing cystitis, possibly because spermicide used with the diaphragm suppresses the normal vaginal bacteria and allows bacteria that cause cystitis to flourish in the vagina.
 Having sex with a man who uses a condom coated with spermicide also increases the risk.